 The following summary is based on current UK law and HM Revenue & Customs practice.
-It summarises the UK tax position of Investment Companies with Variable Capital ("ICVC") and Shareholders who are UK tax resident.
-However, it should not be regarded as definitive nor as removing the desirability of taking separate professional advice.

-Investors are advised to consult their professional tax adviser.
+It summarises the UK tax position of Open-Ended Investment Companies (OEICs) and Shareholders who are UK tax resident.
+However, it should not be regarded as exhaustive and investors are advised to obtain specific advice from their professional tax adviser.
 Levels and bases of, and reliefs from, taxation are subject to change in the future.

-25.1 Taxation of the Company and the Sub-Funds
+24.1 Taxation of the Company and the Sub-Funds

-- 25.1.1 The Company is an umbrella ICVC and each Sub-Fund is treated as a separate Authorised Investment Fund for tax purposes.
-Income of the Company is deemed to be distributed for tax purposes, even when it is accumulated.
-References to distributions include deemed distributions of accumulated income. - 25.1.2 Each Sub-Fund will make dividend distributions except where over 60% of the Sub-Fund's property has been invested throughout the distribution period in interest paying and related investments, in which case it will make interest distributions.
+The Company is an umbrella OEIC and each Sub-Fund is treated as a separate Authorised Investment Fund for tax purposes.
+Income of each sub-Fund is deemed to be distributed for tax purposes, even when it is accumulated.
+References to distributions include deemed distributions of accumulated income.

+Each Sub-Fund will make dividend distributions except where over 60% of the Sub-Fund's property has been invested at all times throughout the distribution period in interest paying and related investments, in which case it will make interest distributions.
 A Sub-Fund that makes interest distributions is referred to as a Bond Fund and a fund that makes dividend distributions is referred to as an Equity Fund.